OperationSpark/first-website/README.md

 * We need to add the URL of an actual image with the **src** attribute.
 Find an image you would like on your page, you can find an image of yourself from Facebook, or anything else using a Google image search.
 Right-click on the image, and choose 'Copy Image URL.'
 * Paste that URL into the **src** attribute.

-So your full image tag should look this this:
+So, your full image tag should look this this:

 ```
 <div class="sidebar">